 How to Register at Online Casinos

-Looking to register at a new online casino?
-It’s important to know what to expect before you sign-up – here is our guide to help you get started.
+Before you register a new account at a new online casino it’s important to know what to expect – here is our guide to get you started.
 When you open a new account, you need to provide certain details; this will be the same across all online casinos and sports betting sites.

-Let us remind you that the casino you choose to play at, if you are a resident of the UK, has to have a licensed by the UK Gambling Commission.
+Let us remind you that the casino you choose to play at if you are a resident of the UK, has to have a licence by the UK Gambling Commission.

 The first and most crucial thing is to give your age, you need to be at least 18 years of age.
-You will also have to provide your name, sex, email address, phone number, and your residential address.
 You will usually be prompted to create a username and password; you may also be asked for a security question, which helps you recover your login details should you forget them.

-Should you be found to be in breach of these criteria, the online casino can close down your account and seize the funds won using them.
-You should take a moment to read the terms & conditions at your online casino of choice.
+Should you be found to be in breach of these criteria, the online casino can close down your account and seize the funds.

 You will also have to confirm that all information you have provided is correct, and you agree to the casino’s terms & conditions.
 You should be sure that you haven’t made any mistakes or missed critical information before completing your registration.

 The vast majority of online casinos today offer desktop and mobile sites, allowing you to play casino games at any time, any place.
 Obviously, there are some differences between both platforms.

 At online casinos, the registration process is generally quick and simple.
 As mentioned above, sign-up buttons are usually placed at the top of the screen (on desktop devices), and clicking on this will either bring up a registration box or take you to a new page.

 You will be prompted to enter key details to start with, and the multiple steps may well be presented visually, to help you track your progress (for example, you may see three boxes at the top of the page: personal; address; and account, each highlighted when you move to it).
 You will be most likely asked to give: